Finding the Best Place to Buy Work Boots

 Quick Picks (TL;DR)

 If waterproofing is your non-negotiable, it helps to know which retailers have deep size runs and easy exchanges.
-See our picks for lightweight waterproof work boots and then cross-shop the stores below.
+See our picks for lighter waterproof safety boots and then cross-shop the stores below.

 Top 5 Retailers — Pros & Cons